ccantarero91/depop_fp_talk/modules/talk/slides/pbt.md

 - Provides a nice way to deal with effects
 - Encapsulates an action that will happen later
 - Allow to compose different actions safely
+- Allow to decide when run those actions
 ---
 ## IO Example